 And finally, ‘Radhika (as Kaveri is also known), will you write this down for me please?’

 Kaveri unfolds a soft muslin cloth in the copper steamer on her stovetop, and delicately picks out the kadambuttus.
 We must eat it hot with pandi curry, she says.
 The gravy is a peaceful brown, the flavours clear and vibrant, humming an unsullied tune of meat and spice.
-The pepper, like a loving hand that props up the flavours with warmth, lets the pork, that most flavourful of meats, sing like a diva.
+The pepper, like a loving hand that props up the flavours with warmth, lets the pork, that most flavourful of meats, sing.
 Nothing detracts.
 The kadambuttus melt into the curry.

 Kaveri Ponnapa's Pandi Curry